Dear Eronie7,

 There is no need for the organization to wait for "Financial Misutilization" in case of such data leakage incidences.
 Termination can still be on account of 'breaching company's code of conduct'.

-Even though the show cause notice was served on her last working day 'after office hours', it does not matter much, as it must be still 'last work day' dated letter.
+Even though the show cause notice was served on her last working day 'after office hours', it does not matter much, as it must still be 'last work day' dated letter.

-& Most importantly, is it true that she had mailed some company data to her personal ID "on/near her last working day"?
+Most importantly, is it true that she had mailed some company data to her personal ID "on/near her last working day"?

 Best Regards,